 Are you tired of living with chronic pain?
-Neuropathic (nerve damage) pain can prevent you from living your best life, which is why we recommend scheduling an appointment with Pain Free Life Centers of Michigan near you.
+Neuropathic (nerve damage) pain can prevent you from living your best life, which is why we recommend scheduling an appointment with Pain Free Life Centers.
 Keep reading to learn how therapeutic lasers are used during neuropathy treatment to alleviate pain and numbness and promote healing.

 What is neuropathic pain?